Understanding the UML Diagram: Everything You Need to Know

 What Is a UML diagram?

-In the late 20th century, there was a significant number of software companies grew to prominence.
-Alongside this, various engineers moved between said companies regularly.
+In the late 20th century, many software companies grew in prominence.
+Various engineers moved between said companies regularly.

-Soon enough, it became necessary for the industry to form several standards for how they developed their work.
-Through this, they were able to share good practices and speed up development.
+Soon enough, the industry needed to form several standards for how it developed its work.
+This would allow them to share good practices and speed up development.

 As such, the industry created a system of visualizations over several years of collaboration.
-These graphs included information developers need to understand the relationships of data in a system.
-Using this, they could develop a framework for building that software or debug it at short notice.
+These graphs included information developers need to understand a system’s data relationships.
+Using this, they could develop a framework for building that software or debug it quickly.

 These days, developers use UML diagrams for more than software development.
-They also use a simplified version to display an office or team hierarchy or several other purposes.
-In fact, many use it to indicate any relationship diagram.
+They also use a simplified version to display an office or team hierarchy or other purposes.
+Many use it to indicate any relationship diagram.

 A detailed UML diagram, however, is generally used for software alone.
 Due to the nature of what people intend to display within it.